-Kenneth W. Anderson, Jr. was appointed by Governor Rick Perry to fill a vacancy on the Public Utility Commission on September 2, 2008 for a term to expire on September 1, 2011.
-On September 17, 2011, Governor Perry reappointed Commissioner Anderson for a six-year term ending August 31, 2017.
+Kenneth W. Anderson, Jr. was appointed by then Governor Rick Perry to fill a vacancy on the Public Utility Commission on September 2, 2008 for a term to expire on September 1, 2011.
+On September 17, 2011, then Governor Perry reappointed Commissioner Anderson for a six-year term ending August 31, 2017.
 On May 8, 2013, The Texas Senate voted unanimously to confirm the appointment.